-Given topic uncovers how to configure Handler in order to achieve maximal performance characteristics and lowest processing latency.
+Given topic uncovers how to configure the Handler to achieve maximal performance characteristics and lowest processing latency.

 Please use this code snippet to disable all logging operations:

 Market data processing is done asynchronously by using working threads.
 Under normal conditions, threads may be executed on any processor available in the system.
-That may have negative influence onto overall performance due to unnecessary thread context switching.
+That may have a negative influence on overall performance due to unnecessary thread context switching.

-To avoid switching threads between processors, Feed Engine as manager of working threads, allows to establish processor affinity for each working thread:
+To avoid switching threads between processors, Feed Engine as a manager of working threads, allows establishing processor affinity for each working thread:

-When Handler accomplishes processing of previously received market data, it initiates reception of new incoming data if it's available in the feed.
+When the Handler accomplishes the processing of previously received market data, it initiates reception of new incoming data if it's available on the feed.
 In reality, data packets do not come each after another, but there's a certain time interval between two neighbor packets.
-Pauses between incoming packets causes Feed Engine bound to the Handler to suspend activities and sleep in kernel while waiting for incoming data.
-As a result, data and execution code can be ejected from processor's cache.
-That brings to the fact next iteration of processing loop will be performed slower in compare to previous one.
-To have an influence on the amount of time Feed Engine waits in kernel on incoming data, it provides OnixS::CboeCFE::MarketData::Pitch::FeedEngineSettings::dataWaitTime parameter, whose value defines time Feed Engine spends in I/O operation while waiting for incoming data.
-Reducing value of noted parameter increases number of wake-ups and thus reduces probability for Feed Engine to be thrown out of processor's cache.
-If parameter is set to zero, Feed Engine just checks for data available, but does not enter kernel for a sleep.
-The drawback of reducing waiting time is an increase of processor consumption (up to 100% in case of zero parameter value).
+Pauses between incoming packets cause Feed Engine bound to the Handler to suspend activities and sleep in the kernel while waiting for incoming data.
+As a result, data and execution code can be ejected from the processor's cache.
+That brings to the fact the next iteration of processing loop will be performed slower in comparison to the previous one.
+To influence the amount of time Feed Engine waits in the kernel on incoming data, it provides OnixS::CboeCFE::MarketData::Pitch::FeedEngineSettings::dataWaitTime parameter, whose value defines time Feed Engine spends in I/O operation while waiting for the incoming data.
+Reducing the value of the noted parameter increases the number of wake-ups and thus reduces the probability for Feed Engine to be thrown out of processor's cache.
+If the parameter is set to zero, Feed Engine checks for data available but does not enter kernel for a sleep.
+The drawback of reducing waiting time is an increase in processor consumption (up to 100% in the case of zero parameter value).